Approximating a Diffusion by a Hidden Markov Model: Separability

 \begin{proof} To establish the uniform bound in operator norm, first we approximate $R_\alpha$ by $R_{\kappa,\, \alpha}$.
-Under (DV3), \Lemma{relaxed} implies that we can use \Proposition{RRapprox} as follows: We fix $\kappa\ge\delta^{-1}$ such that the right-hand-side of this bound is no greater than $\half \epsy$, giving,
+Under (DV3), \Proposition{DV4rlx}~(i) implies that we can use \Proposition{RRapprox} as follows: We fix $\kappa\ge\delta^{-1}$ such that the right-hand-side of this bound is no greater than $\half \epsy$, giving,

 We now invoke \Proposition{i-ii}: Fix an operator $\clE $ of the form \eqref{Kgenerate} satisfying,

 where $\epsy_0\in (0,\epsy)$ is to be determined. \Lemma{Rkappa_alpha} and \Lemma{newLemma} give,

 Hence the difference can be expressed,